by Susan Flantzer © Unofficial Royalty 2018

 Family Life

 In the middle of June, the family went on trips on the Imperial yacht Standart, usually sailing through the Finnish skerries, small rocky islands, usually too small for human habitation.
 During the summer, the family would spend some time at Livadia Palace in the Crimea on the Black Sea.
-There the family bathed in the warm sea, built sandcastles, and sometimes went out into the city to ride or walk through the streets and visit shops.
+There the family bathed in the warm sea, built sandcastles, and sometimes went into the city to ride or walk through the streets and visit shops.
 They could never have such freedom in St. Petersburg where their appearance would create a big commotion.

 Last Years

 Having had four daughters, Empress Alexandra felt great pressure to provide an heir.
 Finally, in 1904, she gave birth to a son, Alexei.
 However, it would soon become apparent that she was a carrier of hemophilia, and her young son was a sufferer.
 This would cause great pain to Alexandra, and great measures were taken to protect him from harm and to hide the illness from the Russian people.
-When it eventually became public knowledge, it led to more dislike for Alexandra, with many of the Russian people blaming her for the heir’s illness.
+When it eventually became public knowledge, it led to more dislike for Alexandra, with many Russian people blaming her for the heir’s illness.
 See Unofficial Royalty: Hemophilia in Queen Victoria’s Descendants.

-The reign of Nicholas II, Emperor of All Russia would see the first Russian Constitution in 1906 which established a parliament of sorts but his reign also saw a steady decline in his popularity and support.
-Nicholas’ decision to fully mobilize the Russian troops in 1914 led to Russia’s entrance into World War I. By 1917, his authority had diminished, and on March 15, 1917, he was forced from the throne.
+The reign of Nicholas II, Emperor of All Russia would see the first Russian Constitution in 1906 which established a parliament of sorts, however, his reign also saw a steady decline in his popularity and support.
+Nicholas’ decision to fully mobilize the Russian troops in 1914 led to Russia’s entry into World War I. By 1917, his authority had diminished, and on March 15, 1917, he was forced from the throne.
 He formally abdicated for himself and his son, making his younger brother Michael the new Emperor.
 Michael, however, refused to accept until the Russian people could decide on continuing the monarchy or establishing a republic.

 Nicholas returned to the Alexander Palace at Tsarskoye Selo where he and his family were held in protective custody.
 A few months later, in August, the family was moved to the city of Tobolsk, where they lived in the Governor’s Mansion under heavy guard.
-Their final move, in April 1918, was to Yekaterinburg where they were housed in the Ipatiev House – known as the “house of special purpose.”
+Their final move, in April 1918, was to Yekaterinburg where they were housed in the Ipatiev House, known as the “house of special purpose.”
 It was here, in the early hours of July 17, 1918, that Nicholas, Alexandra, Olga, Tatiana, Maria, Anastasia, Alexei, the family doctor Dr. Yevgeny Botkin, the maid Anna Demidova, the cook Ivan Kharitonov, and the footman Alexei Trupp were killed by the Bolsheviks who had come to power during the Russian Revolution.
 Their bodies were initially thrown down a mine, but fearing discovery, they were mutilated and hastily buried beneath some tracks.
 For more information, see

 Discovery of Remains and Burial

 In 1934, Yakov Yurovsky, the commandant of the Ipatiev House, produced an account of the execution and disposal of the bodies.
 His account later matched the remains of nine bodies found north of Yekaterinburg in 1991.
 In 1994, when the bodies of the Romanovs were exhumed, two were missing – one daughter, either Maria or Anastasia, and Alexei.
 The remains of the nine bodies recovered were confirmed as those of the three servants, Dr. Botkin, Nicholas, Alexandra, and three of their daughters.
-The remains of Olga and Tatiana were definitely identified based on the expected skeletal structure of young women of their age.
+The remains of Olga and Tatiana were identified based on the expected skeletal structure of young women of their age.
 The remains of the third daughter were either Maria or Anastasia.

 The family and their servants were canonized as new martyrs in the Russian Orthodox Church Outside Russia in 1981, and as passion bearers in the Russian Orthodox Church in 2000.
 Formal burial of Nicholas, Alexandra, Olga, Tatiana, Anastasia, Dr. Botkin, and the three servants took place on July 17, 1998, the 80th anniversary of their deaths, in the St. Catherine Chapel at the Peter and Paul Cathedral in Saint Petersburg.
 Boris Yeltsin, President of Russia, many Romanov family members, and family members of Dr. Botkin and the servants attended the ceremony.
 Prince Michael of Kent represented his first cousin Queen Elizabeth II of the United Kingdom.
 Three of his grandparents were first cousins of Nicholas II.

-YouTube: Romanov Funeral (the video will go automatically to the next part)
+- YouTube: Romanov Funeral (the video will go automatically to the next part)

 Until 2009, it was not entirely clear whether the remains of Maria or Anastasia were missing.
 On August 24, 2007, a Russian team of archaeologists announced that they had found the remains of Alexei and his missing sister in July 2007.
 In 2009, DNA and skeletal analysis identified the remains found in 2007 as Alexei and his sister Maria.
 In addition, it determined that the royal hemophilia was the rare, severe form of hemophilia, known as Hemophilia B or Christmas disease.
 The results showed that Alexei had Hemophilia B and that his mother Empress Alexandra and his sister Grand Duchess Anastasia were carriers of the disease.
 The remains of Alexei and Maria have not yet been buried.
 The Russian Orthodox Church has questioned whether the remains are authentic and blocked the burial.